EBI-Metagenomics/EMG-docs/docs/analysis.rst

 KEGG ortholog annotations are further processed to produce KEGG pathway information, including module presence and completeness.
 Similarly, InterPro annotations for individual protein sequences are amalgamated to generate `Genome Properties <https://academic.oup.com/nar/article/47/D1/D564/5144958>`_ (GP), providing inference of higher level pathways and systems that may be present in the dataset.
 Finally, `antiSMASH <https://academic.oup.com/nar/article/45/W1/W36/3778252>`_ is used to identify and annotate biosynthetic gene clusters that code for the production of secondary metabolites.

+In addition, CRISPR/Cas sequences are also detected and exported as a GFF annotation, including a Fasta file with spacer sequences.

 .. figure:: images/pipeline_v5.0_assembly.png